If you or a loved one underwent a painful second surgery due to defective hernia mesh, you’re not alone.

 If you feel like your doctor made a mistake during your surgery, it might also be a sign of medical malpractice.
 This is not the same as a product liability claim since it’s the surgeon who is at fault and not the device used.
 If you feel like you were the victim of medical malpractice, call us and we will review your case for free.

-Some research suggests a link between the use of hernia mesh and an increased risk in infection.
+Some research suggests a link between the use of hernia mesh and an increased risk of infection.
 There’s even a term for the condition: hernia repair mesh-associated infection.
 If you experience any of the following, speak with your doctor immediately:

 The rejection could be due to a bacterial infection, autoimmune response, or a sign of hernia recurrence.

 Learn more about why traditional antibiotics won’t work with surgical mesh and the signs of Hernia Mesh Infection.

 Any time you have surgery, you have the chance of bacteria or other foreign objects entering your body.
 Like any other surgical material, hernia mesh should always be clean and sanitary, but mistakes can happen.
 Even if your surgeon and the mesh company do everything right, the infection can still occur.

 However, some brands of hernia mesh, such as Atrium’s C-Qur, seem to have a higher chance of infection.
 If you experience any discomfort after a hernia repair surgery, call your doctor.
 If your mesh caused the complication, you could be entitled to compensation.

 The quickest way to know whether or not you have a case against a mesh manufacturer is to speak with an attorney who handles mass tort claims.
 If you call Console and Associates, depending on the specifics of your case, we’ll be able to connect you with a lawyer who understands the complications that defective mesh can cause.
 They’ll listen to you describe your symptoms and ask you questions about your surgery.
 Then they’ll let you know what your options are.
 You could qualify for two types of cases: